-Since his illuminating TV series "Wonders of the Universe", interest in stargazing in the UK has rocketed - so much so that sales of telescopes are up by 500%.
-Although local councils are now turning off street lighting to minimise light pollution in an attempt to promote darker skies, to really experience the night sky you need a truly dark location away from the city glow.
-Only then will you be able to see some of the delights of our universe in all its glory.
+Although local councils are now turning off street lighting to minimise light pollution to help promote darker skies, you need a truly dark location away from the city glow to really experience the night sky – and our universe – in all its glory.

-So, here you are; standing quite still in a forest clearing, on a clear, starlit night, eyes trained on the skies above.
-Stargazing is one of the great, unsurpassable pleasures of life, and one of the unforgettable highlights of a Forest Holiday, but how can you make the most of this wonderful opportunity?
-We caught up with enthusiastic astronomer Steve Bowden to get some tips: what to take, where to look, and how to identify those celestial bodies.
+So, here you are: standing – or sitting – in the forest on a clear, starlit night, eyes trained on the skies above.
+Stargazing is one of the simplest, but greatest, pleasures of life and one of the unforgettable highlights of a Forest Holiday.
+We’ll share how to make the most of this opportunity.
+The best time to head out is a cold, clear winter night – so wrap up warm and bring plenty of hot drinks with you.

 A nebulae is an interstellar cloud of dust, hydrogen, helium and other ionized gases.

-Ok Steve, we're wrapped up, binoculars in (gloved) hand, ready to go.
-What are we looking for out there?
-"Well, starting with our own solar system, you should be able to identify Mercury, Venus, Mars, Jupiter, and Saturn.
+Starting with our own solar system, you should be able to identify Mercury, Venus, Mars, Jupiter, and Saturn.
 Then look out for star clusters such as the Seven Sisters, and galaxies such as Andromeda and our very own Milky Way.
-If you are very lucky you could see a shooting star or meteor."
-August and November are particularly good months for shooting stars.
-On a good night, all the above will be visible to the naked eye, although binoculars or a telescope will improve the view.
+If you’re very lucky you could see a shooting star or meteor.
+August and November are particularly good months for shooting stars!
+On a good night, all the above will be visible to the naked eye, although binoculars or a telescope (when you’re back home) will improve the view.

 The skies are ready for you in all their glory.
-Picture yourself, binoculars in hand, viewing the night sky from a woodland clearing or the edge of the forest, the velvet blackness punctuated by points of light that you can now confidently identify.
-Good luck, stargazer.
+Picture yourself, binoculars in hand, viewing the night sky from a woodland clearing or the edge of the forest, the complete darkness punctuated by twinkles of light that you can now confidently identify.
+Good luck, stargazer!